Brown Environmental Leadership Lab (BELL): Rhode Island

 Forms

-Forms will be made available through your student portal and are submitted electronically through DocuSign, an electronic signature provider where you can digitally complete and sign your required forms and waivers, as well as upload your required physical and immunization records.
-Most forms include sections for both students and parents/guardians to complete.
+Forms are available through your student portal and are submitted electronically through DocuSign, an electronic signature provider where you can digitally complete and sign your required forms and waivers, as well as upload your required physical and immunization records.
+Most forms include sections for both students and their parent(s)/guardian(s) to complete.
+Please note that additional requirements may be added throughout the cycle.
+Check your portal periodically for new requirements.

 Accessibility Services

 If applicable, you may request accommodations based on a learning, psychological and/or physical disability, including medical conditions, temporary injuries and food allergies.
 Please be aware that all accommodation requests will be considered, however, there may be limits as to what can be provided without sufficient notice.
-Be sure to submit your requests using the required Medical Authorization and Health History Form and BELL Dietary Support Form by March 29.
+Be sure to submit your requests using the required Medical Authorization and Health History Form and BELL Dietary Support Form by Wednesday, April 9.
 Please also indicate dietary preferences, including vegetarians and vegans, to allow us to plan accordingly.
-We will work with the staff to make accommodations for dietary restrictions and food allergies if we are notified before the March 29 deadline.
+We will work with the staff to make accommodations for dietary restrictions and food allergies if we are notified by the April 9 deadline.
+Read more about the Brown University Dining Halls in the Dining Services Information section below.
 Please email accessibility@brown.edu if you have any questions or concerns.

 BELL Course Orientation and Pre-Work